 Please also note that Parent Coordination services are NOT covered by health insurance.

-Before appointing me as PC, please contact me to make sure that I am accepting new cases.
-I also need to review the Court Order to ensure that it meets my requirements.
+Before attempting to request that the Court appoint me as PC, please contact me to make sure that I am accepting new cases, and so I can provide you with my template Court Order.
+I do need to review the Court Order to ensure that it meets my requirements.
 I cannot provide PC services without a Court Order.
 I also require that the parties agree to abide by my Service Agreement, Payment Policies, and Expert Testimony Agreement.